 SII strategies are incorporated in multiple asset classes, including, most notably, large cap equity and fixed income.
 SII also encompasses a variety of strategies that go by other names but fall under the broad SII umbrella, such as ESG, socially responsible investing (SRI), green investing, ethical investing, and values-based investing.

-No matter what term is used to describe SII, it is important to understand that SII is evolving and continues to be refined.
+No matter what term is used to describe sustainable and impact investing, it is important to understand that SII is evolving and continues to be refined.
 Because of differing historic approaches, there are differing results.
 Not surprisingly, there are studies indicating that companies embracing good governance tend to enjoy, on average, stronger reputations, lower costs of capital, and higher-quality balance sheets.
 Moreover, SII strategies appear to reduce the “contingent liability” that comes with ignoring the pillars of good corporate behavior.

 However, there is academic debate as to whether ESG adoption enhances or detracts from long-term investment performance—or if these factors are largely neutral when it comes to generating benchmark-beating returns.
 Consequently, many individuals, families, and foundations are exploring this incrementally.
 A survey by Spectrem Group found that among high-net-worth investors—many of whom have embraced socially responsible investing—fewer than 15% expose more than a quarter of their portfolios to these strategies.